ali5ter/vke-cli-extended/README.md

 ## Extensions to the VKE CLI
 This wrapper provides the following features to the VKE CLI:
-* Remove need for the `vke folder set` and `vke project set` commands by inferring the folder and project name based on resource name.
+* ~~Remove need for the `vke folder set` and `vke project set` commands by inferring the folder and project name based on resource name.~~ The CLI now does this.
+  :white_check_mark:
 * If the folder or project name can not be inferred, present the user with a list to select from.
+Coming to the CLI soon :tada:
 * ~~Allow the use of the 'display name' to identify a resource.~~ The CLI now does this.
   :white_check_mark:
 * If a resource name can not be found, present the user with a list to select from.
+  Coming to the CLI soon :tada:
 * Default to latest K8s version when using `vke cluster upgrade`
 * ~~Change output of `vke folder iam show`, `vke project iam show` and `vke cluster iam show` to display a tree of policies, roles and identites.~~